daviebadger/books/yaml/yaml.rst

       text

-#. single-quoted style using a :literal:`\`` indicator without the support for
+#. single-quoted style using a ``'`` indicator without the support for escape
-   escape characters (the only possible way is to double single quotes if needed):
+   characters (the only possible way is to double single quotes if needed):

    .. code:: yaml